makersacademy/chitter-challenge/README.md

 1. Open your browser and type the url of your *localhost:9292*  <br/>

-2. click on sign_in, enter your email address and password and click on `Sign in`.<br/>
+2. click on sign up, enter your email address and password and click on `Sign up`.<br/>

-3. Now click on list and create some properties.<br/>
+3. Now fill in the 'Peep' field with your text and click the 'Post my peep!' button.<br/>

 4. Log out, and do the first three steps with a new user.
 You can repeat these steps as many as you want.<br/>

-5. Log out, and sign in or sign up.
-Go on the book section and search for available properties for the dates that you would like to.<br/>
-Click on the `request` button in front of the property you would like to book.

-6. Enjoy playing around with our app as much as you want :)
+5. Enjoy playing around with this app as much as you want :)

 ## Authors ##